What is it?

 Sign up to our email newsletter to receive curated content on the latest news in digital health and health optimization.
 Plus, special access to Biostrap offers and community updates.

-In theory, any value existing between resting heart rate and maximal heart rate are ‘typical’ values for exercising.
-Because exercise intensity is linearly related to heart rate, heart rate is often a reflection of relative intensity of physical activity.
+In theory, any value existing between resting heart rate and maximum heart rate, or MHR, are ‘typical’ values for exercising.
+MHR is considered the upper limit of what your cardiovascular system can handle during physical activity.

 In general, performing the same task, an individuals’ heart rate should be lower after cardiovascular fitness adaptations.